-who are employed at Counties-Manukau District or, from 13 March 2023, Waikato or MidCentral Districts.
+who are employed at Counties-Manukau District, Waikato, MidCentral, or Nelson Marlborough Districts.

 This agreement excludes sonographers.

 1.4 Variations

 The provisions contained in this agreement shall apply to all employees except where an individual or a group of employees agree to alternative arrangement which are recorded in writing and signed by the parties directly affected.